 Once approved, CSPT candidates will be granted a one-year Candidacy Eligibility Window.
 All exam and certification requirements must be completed within the candidacy eligibility window including a passing score on the CSPT Exam.
 Candidates who fail to complete the CSPT Certification requirements within their one-year candidacy eligibility window will be subject to reapply for eligibility again if they wish to obtain CSPT Certification.
 CSPT applicants reapplying for eligibility will be subject to current CSPT program requirements.
 All previous certification requirements completed will be deemed ineligible for future eligibility windows, including a passing score on the CSPT Exam and any previously approved CSPT Competency Attestation Form.

 The CSPT Exam covers knowledge specific to CSPs that build upon the content of the PTCE®.
 The CSPT Exam covers all aspects of CSP preparation, including all risk levels and both hazardous and non-hazardous CSPs.
 CSPT Exam content is organized into four domains, but exam items are presented in random order throughout the exam.
-A complete version of the content outline, which lists the knowledge required to perform the activities associated with each function, can be found in Appendix D.
+A complete version of the content outline, which lists the knowledge required to perform the activities associated with each function, can be found in Appendix E.

 A panel of subject-matter experts established a passing score for the CSPT Exam using industry best practices.
 The method used by the panel, as directed by a psychometrician, is the modified-Angoff method.
 This method requires experts (panel members) to evaluate individual test questions and estimate the percentage of qualified pharmacy technicians that would be able to answer each question correctly.
 These estimates were analyzed for consistency and averaged to produce the passing score.
 The passing score and candidate results are reported as scaled scores.
 The passing scaled score for the CSPT Exam is 1,400.
-The range of possible CSPT Exam scores based on the test blueprint is 1,000 to 1,600.
+The range of possible CSPT Exam scores based on the exam outline is 1,000 to 1,600.

 PTCB has made three essential resources available to assist candidates in preparing for the CSPT Exam: